yale-nova/weave/experiments/ReprodcutionReadme.md

 Download the output or error log files to inspect Spark driver logs and event history.

-4. A simple introduction on how Weave configures the manifest and executions is needed at this step.
-From the demo, we already know that the use of Gramine executors is set inside Spark Configs with the use of spark-defaults.conf or any other configuration mode of Spark.
-Besides this, SGX and EDMM are set through ENV variables for workers.
-We talk about this in the second step.
-Once an executor is requested the worker compiles the manifest and spawns an enclave in SGX or Direct modes baed on the cofiguration.
-Weave acheives this by patching Spark to use a modified CoarseGrainedExecutor that calls [$SPARK_HOME/bin/executor-class](http://weave.eastus.cloudapp.azure.com:5555/config_snapshot/).
-You can inspect the code to see how this system modifies JVM heap allocations to account for SGX tight boundaries.
-You may also check the code in our repository, or on any of the above machines.
+4. Weave configures the manifest and execution mode dynamically.
+The use of Gramine executors is defined in the Spark configuration (e.g., `spark-defaults.conf`).
+SGX and EDMM modes are set via environment variables on the worker nodes, as discussed in step 2.
+When an executor is requested, the worker compiles the appropriate manifest and launches the enclave in SGX or direct mode based on the current settings.

+Weave accomplishes this by patching Spark to use a modified `CoarseGrainedExecutor`, which calls a wrapper script: [`$SPARK_HOME/bin/executor-class`](http://weave.eastus.cloudapp.azure.com:5555/config_snapshot/).
+This script also adapts the JVM heap settings to respect SGX memory boundaries.
+You can inspect the implementation in our repository or directly on the provisioned VMs.

+> **Note:** Some systems may flag logs due to their file naming format.
+They are safe to open—use a text editor like Vim for best results.

 > **Note:** Some systems may flag these logs due to their file naming format.
 They are safe to open—use a text editor like Vim for best results.